speakeasy-api/speakeasy-go-sdk/README.md

 Speakeasy is your API Platform team as a service.
 Use our drop in SDK to manage all your API Operations including embeds for request logs and usage dashboards, test case generation from traffic, and understanding API drift.

 The Speakeasy Go SDK for evaluating API requests/responses.
 Compatible with any API framework implemented on top of Go's native http library.

 ## Requirements

 Supported routers:

 * gorilla/mux
 * go-chi/chi
 * http.DefaultServerMux
+* Routers based on the net/http ServeMux interface such as DataDog's httptrace - https://pkg.go.dev/gopkg.in/DataDog/dd-trace-go.v1@v1.45.1/contrib/net/http

 We also support custom HTTP frameworks:

 * gin-gonic/gin
 * labstack/echo